transeptorlabs/transeptor-bundler/docs/monitoring/metrics.md

 # Monitoring Transeptor with InfluxDB and Grafana

-Metrics give insight into the bundler node to allow for performance tuning and debugging.
-Transeptor bundler can be configured to store metrics using a push(InfluxDB) metrics system.
-Grafana is used to visualize all the metrics.
+Metrics give insight into the bundler node, allowing for performance tuning and debugging.
+The Transeptor bundler can be configured to store metrics using a push(InfluxDB) metrics system.
+Grafana visualizes all the metrics.

 ## Prerequisites